daraghs-code/Machine-Learning-Methods-to-Predict-Wheat-Type-from-Kernel-Information/README.md

-# Machine Learning Techniques to Predict Wheat Type from Kernel
+# Machine Learning Techniques to Predict Wheat Type from Kernel Information
 The 'seeds' dataset provided is a csv file that contains information on different wheat kernels and the type of wheat they came from.
 The three types were: Kama, Rosa and Canadian.
 The independent variables used were area, perimeter, compactness, length of kernel, width of kernel, asymmetry coefficient and length of kernel groove.
 The dataset came from: https://archive.ics.uci.edu/dataset/236/seeds.

 The aim of this project is to use three different machine learning methods; support vector machine, random forest and Knn to predict the wheat a kernel belongs to.
 The data will be prepared, preprocessed, trained and tested.
 Finally, a conclusion will be given.